Post job

 Summer analysts are people who undertake an internship within a banking institution.
 These professionals perform analyses of detailed financial and corporate information.
 They establish statistical exhibits analyzing comparative financial performance.
 It is their responsibility to create models illustrating projected financial results, which is of great value to the companies.
 The skills necessary for this job include knowledge of financial statements, equity, portfolio companies, and financial models.
 They should also develop due diligence, strong communication, asset allocation knowledge, and attention to detail.

-As far as similarities go, this is where it ends because a business internship responsibility requires skills such as "customer service," "power bi," "visualization," and "project management."
+While similarities exist, there are also some differences between business interns and summer analyst.
+For instance, business internship responsibilities require skills such as "customer service," "power bi," "visualization," and "project management."
 Whereas a summer analyst is skilled in "capital markets," "risk management," "reconciliations," and "java."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-The education levels that summer analysts earn is a bit different than that of business interns.
+The education levels that summer analysts earn slightly differ from business interns.
 In particular, summer analysts are 2.7% more likely to graduate with a Master's Degree than a business internship.
 Additionally, they're 0.7% less likely to earn a Doctoral Degree.

 When it comes to a marketing analyst internship, an intern primarily follows a senior or a more experienced officer's directives.
 Most of their tasks will revolve around processing paperwork, maintaining records and databases, participating in research and analyses, and assisting senior analysts in various projects.
 There are also instances where they can attend meetings, participate in social media handling, and even share marketing insights.
 Furthermore, as an intern, it is essential to learn and adhere to the company's policies and regulations.

-But both careers also use different skills, according to real business internship resumes.
-While business internship responsibilities can utilize skills like "customer service," "power bi," "visualization," and "business operations," some market analyst interns use skills like "powerpoint," "capital markets," "data collection," and "market intelligence."
+Each career also uses different skills, according to real business internship resumes.
+While business internship responsibilities can utilize skills like "customer service," "power bi," "visualization," and "business operations," market analyst interns use skills like "powerpoint," "capital markets," "data collection," and "market intelligence."

-When it comes to the differences in education between the two professions, market analyst interns tend to reach similar levels of education than business interns.
+Average education levels between the two professions vary.
+Market analyst interns tend to reach similar levels of education than business interns.
 In fact, they're 3.8% more likely to graduate with a Master's Degree and 0.7% less likely to earn a Doctoral Degree.

 Professor of Business Management, Chair, Marymount Manhattan College